microsoft/qsharp/katas/content/grovers_search/index.md

 $$\sin{(2R+1)\theta}\ket{\text{good}} + \cos{(2R+1)\theta}\ket{\text{bad}}$$

-At firat, each iteration brings the state of the system closer to the vertical axis, increasing the probability of measuring one of the basis states that are part of $\ket{\text{good}}$ - the states that are solutions to the problem.
+At first, each iteration brings the state of the system closer to the vertical axis, increasing the probability of measuring one of the basis states that are part of $\ket{\text{good}}$ - the states that are solutions to the problem.

 @[exercise]({
     "id": "grovers_search__phase_oracle",